ritaNDU/Safe-Authentication-Interface-Senior/README.md

 # Safe-Authentication-Interface-Senior

-This is my Senior Project for Fall 2020 Semester.
-I am planning on creating a safe authentication interface, to a web application.
-I am also going to construct a tiny MySQL Database where user info and credentials are going to be stored, which I am going to prroperly secure.
+This is my Senior Project for Spring 2021 Semester.

+This is a Safe Authentication Interface that is protected against the top 10 most common vulnerabilities that are found in web apps according to the OWASP.